If you want to dive into ancient history in England, Stonehenge is certainly a place to start.

 We've always rented a car to get to there.
 It is about 90 miles (145 km) from London; 2 miles west of Amesbury on the junction of two highways, A303 and A344/A360.

 The circle stands on its own in the middle of open countryside.... you can't miss it.

-Facilities are pretty basic.
+It's been a few years since we were there last, so things may have changed.
+When we were there, facilities are pretty basic.
 There are toilets and a small stand selling coffee, sodas, and snacks.